desoumyadeep/narative_visualization/readme.md

 ![image-20210730194709077](readme.assets/image-20210730194709077.png)

-*Figure 3: Twelve Page of the Narrative Visualization with annotated chart, page number, navigation button along with dropdown list for user interaction*
+*Figure 3: Page 12 of the Narrative Visualization with annotated chart, page number, navigation button along with dropdown list for user interaction*

-The following cues are used to ensure the viewer understand the data across each scene and to navigate:
+The following cues are used to ensure the viewer understands the data across each scene and how to navigate:

-- Color consistency has been maintained across all the chart with the 3 measures having 3 distinct colors.
+- Color consistency has been maintained across all the charts with the 3 measures having 3 distinct colors.

   - Blue for Reported Cases
   - Pink for Reported Deaths